Is Smith Island Sinking? Army Corp. Of Engineers’ Multi-Million Dollar Project Hopes To Stop Erosion

 That Army Corps of Engineers project, almost two years in the making, includes hundreds of feet of jetties that now open the channel for watermen, reconstructed shoreline and salt marshes.

-“We’re creating four and a half acres of wetland as a benefit of this project that are being protected by breakwaters,” said Jim Price, Army Corps of Engineers.
+“We’re creating four and a half acres of wetland as a benefit of this project that are being protected by breakwaters,” said Jeff Price, with Army Corps of Engineers.

 Any Smith islander will tell you, the water that gives life can also make it hard to live.
 The Army Corps of Engineers said before it began its work, the island was eroding up to nine feet a year.